cornell-netlab/KATch/README.md

 ## File structure

 This artifact contains the source code for KATch, as well as a suite of benchmarks and scripts for running the benchmarks.
+You can also find the entire source code (and Dockerfile) [on GitHub](https://github.com/julesjacobs/KATch/tree/master).
 This artifact is organised as follows:

 - `src/main/scala`: Source code for KATch
   - `Main.scala`: Main entry point for KATch
   - `Runner.scala`: Implementation of the runner for NKPL
   - `NK.scala`: Implementation of the NetKAT AST